aws-samples/aws-greengrass-mini-fulfillment/README.md

 A [video](https://youtu.be/XQQjX8GTEko?t=27m27s) was taken of the completed and operational Greengrass-based miniature fulfillment center, a.k.a. "dual robot arm demo" in action at re:Invent.
-Since re:Invent this demo has continued to evolve and it has been the seed for [other demos](https://youtu.be/dpatdO2uPCA).
+Since re:Invent this demo and example has continued to evolve and it has been the seed for [other demos](https://youtu.be/dpatdO2uPCA).

-The artifacts, code, and instructions to make this demo are now available in this repo.
+The artifacts, example code, and instructions to construct this demo are now available in this repo.
 We look forward to seeing what you'll do with it.

 #### Directory Structure
 ```
 aws-greengrass-mini-fulfillment/
   +- docs/
   |  +- BOM.md       -- the bill of materials necessary for construction
-  |  +- CONSTR.md    -- instructions for physical construction
+  |  +- CONSTR.md    -- instructions for physical construction (TODO)
   |  +- INSTALL.md   -- instructions for software installation
   |  +- OPERATE.md   -- instructions for operation of the demo
   |  +- TIDBITS.md   -- tiny pieces of setup information that might be helpful